 - Minimized data collection

 The last time I paid someone in cash was two years back.
-And, with the ongoing pandemic situation, no one is willing to transact in person.
 Sending money through net banking and mobile apps is the new norm today.

 It is important to make sure you are ready to compete with mobile-only companies that follow these practices.